fmolivato/RamanDataGenerator/README.md

 This augmentation step is based on the assumption that two samples of the same class are semantically equal (natural class variability) + some sensor noise.

 3. on $sample_k$ apply a __slope__ of some __slope factor__, which is baseline linear error that emulates the fluorescence issue of some sensors.
-4. on $sample_k$ add a white gaussian noise the the signal
+4. on $sample_k$ apply addittive white gaussian noise to the signal

 Param|Type|Description
 -|---|---